Loading...

 Governing Authority

-California Emergency Medical Services Authority (EMSA); certification through Local EMS Agencies (LEMSAs)
+California Emergency Medical Services Authority (EMSA); all EMT certification services provided through Certifying Entities and Local EMS Agencies (LEMSAs)

 No